 For a broker's take on the question, "Is a cash offer better than an offer with financing?", watch this short clip from Active Adults Realty:

 You’ll notice that some property listings will only accept offers from cash buyers.
-There are generally a few reasons why some properties are sold to cash buyers only.
+There are generally a few reasons why some properties are cash sales and sold to cash buyers only.

 These reasons include: